jjaijg/flavour_fiesta/README.md

 Cloudnary we are using for storing our images and videos

+Make sure to 'NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME' in your .env file to access cloudinary in the app, refer to .env.sample

 ## Express backend server with mongodb without typescript

 1.Installation of express - npm install express